vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 - Nominating these tokens to one or more validators
 - Delegation in some contexts is used to mean `associate + nominate`.
 For the purposes of this document, once it's clear from context that association has happened `delegate` and `nominate` may be used interchangeably.

-Delegation and staking are terms that may be used interchangably, since delegation is the act of staking VEGA tokens on a validator.
+Delegation and staking are terms that may be used interchangeably, since delegation is the act of staking VEGA tokens on a validator.
 A delegator can associate a token in the [Vega staking bridge contract](./0071-STAK-erc20_governance_token_staking.md), which is then available for nomination.
 To this end, a Vega token (or a fraction thereof) can be:

 - Unassociated: The tokenholder is free to do with the token as they want, but cannot nominate it